firstcontributions/first-contributions/README.md

 It's hard.
 It's always hard the first time you do something.
 Especially when you are collaborating, making mistakes isn't a comfortable thing.
 We wanted to simplify the way new open-source contributors learn & contribute for the first time.

 Reading articles & watching tutorials can help, but what's better than actually doing the stuff in a practice environment?
 This project aims at providing guidance & simplifying the way beginners make their first contribution.
-If you are looking to make your first contribution, follow the steps below.
+If you are looking to make your first contribution, follow the steps given below.

 #### *If you're not comfortable with command line, [here are tutorials using GUI tools.]( #tutorials-using-other-tools )*